Optimality of a refraction strategy in the optimal dividends problem with absolutely continuous controls subject to Parisian ruin: Refraction strategies

-In this case, it is also well known that, as $n$ tends to infinity, the Laplace exponent of $X^n$ converges to the Laplace exponent of $X$, which means, by the continuity theorem for Laplace transforms, that the corresponding $q$-scale functions also converge.
+Next, it is also well known that, as $n$ tends to infinity, the Laplace exponent of $X^n$ converges to the Laplace exponent of $X$, which means, by the continuity theorem for Laplace transforms, that the corresponding $q$-scale functions also converge.
+In other words, defining $Z_{q,p}^n$ and $h_p^n$ as the corresponding functions for the surplus process $X^n$, it follows that